yahia-ali-93/BMC-Installation-Doc/ITSM/Deployment Engine.md

     - click **Subject Alternate Name**
     - Check the links to make sure they include all links you need for this certificate
 - Save the keystore and use it as needed

+### Pipeline parameters considerations

+- `HELIX_PLATFORM_CUSTOMER_NAME`: The company name inside `infra.config`
+- `PLATFORM_ADMIN_PLATFORM_EXTERNAL_IPS`: The external IP of a worker node
+- `IMAGESECRET_NAME`: Just use the name in the example
+- `REGISTRY_TYPE`: Always select **DTR** even if you're using a local harbor repository
+- `PRODUCT-DEPLOY`: This section contains all the pipelines that will run.
+If you're doing a fresh installation and one step has succeeded before then uncheck it when you run the pipeline again
+    - This is just to save time but no harm will come from leaving all as checked everytime
+- `LOGS_ELASTICSEARCH_HOSTNAME`: Use the example in the documentation
+- `FTS_ELASTICSEARCH_HOSTNAME`: Use the example in the documentation